 Graduating majors in French, German, or Spanish will designate one 400-level literature or culture course in their senior year as the capstone experience.
 In exceptional cases another upper division course may be so designated with permission of the chair.
 In addition to the normal course requirements the student will integrate as much as possible the various competencies developed throughout his or her foreign language study.
 The project will culminate in a research paper whose principal findings will be delivered in a class presentation toward the end of the term.
-Graduating majors will in this way be able to demonstrate their degree of proficiency in the target language.
+Majors must be able to demonstrate and intermediate level of proficiency in the target language in order to graduate.